Career Timeline of Dillon Brooks: Major Achievements and Milestones

 Discover the career path of Dillon Brooks, from the first major opportunity to industry-changing achievements.

-Dillon Brooks is a Canadian professional basketball player currently with the Phoenix Suns.
-A former Oregon Duck, where he earned All-American honors and Pac-12 Player of the Year, Brooks was drafted into the NBA in 2017.
-He initially played for the Memphis Grizzlies, where he was recognized for his defensive abilities, earning NBA All-Defensive Second Team honors in 2023.
-After being traded to the Houston Rockets, he played there for two seasons before being traded to the Suns.
+Dillon Brooks is a Canadian professional basketball player currently with the Phoenix Suns in the NBA.
+He rose to prominence during his college career at the University of Oregon, earning All-American honors and Pac-12 Player of the Year in 2017.
+Drafted into the NBA in 2017, Brooks initially played for the Memphis Grizzlies, where he gained recognition for his defensive abilities, earning NBA All-Defensive Second Team honors in 2023.
+He was traded to the Houston Rockets in July 2023 and was subsequently traded to the Phoenix Suns after two seasons with Houston.

-In 2016-17 season, Dillon Brooks declared himself eligible for the 2017 NBA draft and hired an agent, ending his college career.
+Shortly after the 2016-17 season, Dillon Brooks declared himself eligible for the 2017 NBA draft and hired an agent, thereby ending his college career.

 On July 21, 2017, Dillon Brooks officially signed his rookie scale contract with the Memphis Grizzlies.